-- 20. Install shims and spherical washers on compressor mounting locations, see Figure 5-21. - 21.
+- 20. Install shims and spherical washers on compressor mounting locations, see Figure 5-23. - 21.
 Install appropriate lifting eyes on top of compressor. - 22.
 Using appropriate lifting device, position compressor on compressor mounting locations on frame. - 23.
 Loosely install studs, lock washers, flat washers and nuts to secure compressor to frame until alignment is correct. - 24.
 Check compressor for soft foot.
 Add or remove shims as required until measurements are within +/- 0.002". - 25.
-Tighten nuts to secure compressor to frame, refer to Appendix A. - 26.
+Tighten nuts to secure compressor to frame, refer to Table A-1 or Table A-2 in Appendix A. - 26.
 If equipped with C-flange, install bolts to secure C-flange to compressor.
-Tighten bolts, see Appendix A. - 27.
-Install drive coupling, see appropriate Drive Coupling Replacement procedure.
+Tighten bolts, refer to Table A-1 or Table A-2 in Appendix A. - 27.
+Install drive coupling, see appropriate Drive Coupling Replacement procedure. - 28.
+Install center member, see Drive Center Member Installation and Alignment procedure. - 29.
+Install coupling guard, see Coupling Guard Replacement procedure. - 30.
+Install nuts and bolts to secure discharge pipe to oil separator and compressor. - 31.
+Tighten nuts on 'discharge pipe-to-compressor flange' first, then tighten nuts on 'discharge pipe-to-oil separator flange', refer to Table A-1 or Table A-2 in Appendix A. - 32.
+Install nuts to secure suction strainer/check valve assembly to compressor and suction stop valve. - 33.
+Tighten nuts on 'suction strainer/check valve assembly-to-compressor' first, then tighten nuts on 'suction strainer/check valve assembly-to-suction stop valve', refer to Table A-1 or Table A-2 in Appendix A.